 Many are counting on their ability to continue to work well into older age, yet they will need to sustain good health and secure employment despite the known difficulties of landing a job after the age of 55.
 Suggestions:

 - Analyze how much money you will need to retire and still be able to afford the lifestyle you expect.
-A good online calculator, like the Ballpark E$timate from the Employee Benefit Research Institute, can help.

 - Work on reducing debts, especially credit card bills, which carry high interest rates.